 Cloud Connected Audio

-Cisco Webex Cloud Connected Audio (CCA) is an end-to-end audio solution that uses your on-premises IP telephony network to provide an integrated audio experience for your Cisco Webex meetings.
-Cisco Webex CCA implements a Session Initiation Protocol (SIP) trunk from your premises into the Cisco Webex data center instead of using a traditional telephony connection.
-This solution provides the same integrated and intuitive user experience as all other Cisco Webex audio options.
-However, by directly using your IP telephony network, Cisco Webex CCA can provide more attractive audio pricing.
+Webex Cloud Connected Audio (CCA) is an end-to-end audio solution that uses your on-premises IP telephony network to provide an integrated audio experience for your Webex meetings.
+Webex CCA implements a Session Initiation Protocol (SIP) trunk from your premises into the Webex data center instead of using a traditional PSTN connection.
+This solution provides the same integrated and intuitive user experience as all other Webex audio options.
+However, by directly using your IP telephony network, Webex CCA can provide more attractive audio pricing.

-CCA connectivity is established through point-to- point private connections to the Cisco Webex platform.
+CCA connectivity is established through point-to-point private connections to the Webex platform.
 CCA circuits are terminated on dedicated customer ports.

 Access control lists on edge routers and firewalls in both the customer’s and Cisco’s data centers secure the circuits.

-CCA Service has segmented IP subnets, and only the Cisco Webex Cisco Unified Border Element (CUBE) IP segment is advertised to customers.
+CCA Service has segmented IP subnets, and only the Cisco Unified Border Element (CUBE) IP segment is advertised to customers.
 No customer has any visibility into another customer’s IP or CUBE.

 Administrative data: Information about employees or representatives of a customer or other third party that is collected and used by Cisco in order to administer or manage Cisco’s delivery of products or services, or to administer or manage the customer’s or third party’s account for Cisco’s own business purposes.
 Administrative data may include the name, address, phone number, email address, and information about the contractual commitments between Cisco and a third party, whether collected at the time of the initial registration or later in connection with the management or administration of Cisco’s products or services.